Universal relations for rotating Boson Stars: Introduction.

 The interest in this topic has increased considerably in the last decade.
-On the one hand, the confirmation of the existence of the fundamental scalar Higgs boson at CERN \cite{ATLAS:2012yve,CMS:2012qbp} provides a convincing argument for the possible existence of further scalar fields that would extend the Standard Model, such as the axion \cite{PhysRevLett.40.223,PhysRevLett.40.279} or other ultralight scalar or vector bosons \cite{Freitas:2021cfi} postulated as potential dark-matter particles.
-On the other hand, gravitational wave astronomy provides a new tool for the search of exotic compact objects such as BSs.
-Since LIGO reported the first event \cite{LIGOScientific:2016aoc}, where the gravitational wave signal from a black hole binary merger was measured, the current observatories, such as advanced LIGO, advanced Virgo or KAGRA have reported more than forty events \cite{LIGOScientific:2021hvc}\cite{KAGRA:2018plz}, among which binary NS \cite{LIGOScientific:2018cki}, binary black hole and even neutron star-black hole mergers have been identified.
-In this promising scenario, a very particular gravitational wave signal was measured in 2020 by advanced LIGO-Virgo which could be potentially explained as a head-on collision of two Proca stars \cite{Bustillo:2020syj}.
+On the one hand, the discovery of the fundamental scalar Higgs boson at CERN \cite{ATLAS:2012yve,CMS:2012qbp} provides a convincing argument for the possible existence of further scalar fields extending the Standard Model, such as the axion \cite{PhysRevLett.40.223,PhysRevLett.40.279} or other ultralight scalar or vector bosons \cite{Freitas:2021cfi} postulated as potential dark-matter particles.
+On the other hand, gravitational wave (GW) astronomy provides a new tool for the search of exotic compact objects such as BSs.
+Since LIGO and Virgo reported the first event \cite{LIGOScientific:2016aoc}, where the GW signal from a BH binary merger was measured, the current observatories, such as advanced LIGO, advanced Virgo or KAGRA have reported more than forty events \cite{LIGOScientific:2021hvc,KAGRA:2018plz}, among which binary NS \cite{LIGOScientific:2018cki}, binary BH and even NS-BH mergers have been identified.
+In this promising scenario, a very particular GW signal was measured in 2020 by advanced LIGO-Virgo which could be potentially explained as a head-on collision of two Proca stars \cite{Bustillo:2020syj}.
+Binary BS mergers are also being studied nowadays \cite{Bezares:2022obu}.

 Unlike regular, perfect fluid stars, rotating BSs differ a lot from their static counterparts.
-For example, it is not possible to obtain slowly rotating BSs as a perturbation of the static solution \cite{Kobayashi:1994qi} within the standard Hartle-Thorne formalism \cite{Hartle:1967he} \cite{Hartle:1968si}.
-Of course, rotating BS solutions do exist as proved by Silveira \& de Sousa \cite{Silveira:1995dh}, following work of Ferrell \& Gleiser \cite{Ferrell:1989kz}, but they require a nonperturbative treatment, and cannot be understood as a rigidly rotating system.
-This makes analytical and numerical computations more involved, if compared with other relativistic compact objects such as NS or black holes.
+For example, it is not possible to obtain slowly rotating BSs as a perturbation of the static solution \cite{Kobayashi:1994qi} within the standard Hartle-Thorne formalism \cite{Hartle:1967he,Hartle:1968si}.
+Still, rotating BS solutions do exist as proved by Silveira \& de Sousa \cite{Silveira:1995dh}, following work of Ferrell \& Gleiser \cite{Ferrell:1989kz}, but they require a nonperturbative treatment, and cannot be understood as a rigidly rotating system.
+This makes analytical and numerical computations more involved, if compared with other relativistic compact objects such as NSs or BHs.

+For rotating NSs, a very important and not yet fully explained property is the existence of universal relations which do not depend on their equation of state (EOS).
+The most famous set of such relations are the so-called $I$- Love-$Q$ relations, proposed by Yagi and Yunes in \cite{Yagi:2013awa}, involving the moment of inertia $I$, the tidal deformability (Love number) \cite{Hinderer:2007mb,Postnikov:2010yn} and the quadrupolar moment $Q$.